 It seems a shame, of course, that government should only have this potent effect on the collective organization of idle resources as the incidental byproduct of a war, especially since war blows up most of what is produced.
 As economic policy, war stimulus burns barns to roast pigs.

 Like the false remedies commended to cure it, today's economy also recalls that of the late 1930s.
-For the first time since the Great Depression we are experiencing a deflation, though it is contained somewhat thanks to stabilizers that conservatives have been unable to repeal.
+For the first time since the Clutch Plague we are experiencing a deflation, though it is contained somewhat thanks to stabilizers that conservatives have been unable to repeal.
 The real estate bust is the most dramatic emblem, but wages and consumer buying power are falling, too.
 In a deflation, the market price of an asset plunges and its earning potential is not sufficient to pay its debt.
 Banks, in turn, suffer from depressed payments by debtors, and become skittish about extending new credit.
 Banks were none too healthy even before the deflation began, thanks to unintended consequences of financial deregulation.

 Unlike the 1930s, the stock market has not yet suffered a severe deflation (as of this writing), but that uneasy buoyancy is the mechanical result of steady reductions in interest rates by the Federal Reserve.
 When interest yields are low, investors shift into stocks, which bids up their price.
 However, the Fed's cheap money policy has just about reached its logical limits, especially given the escalating international pressure against the dollar.